 Open your Workflow Rule

-Check your Rule Criteria to be sure the conditions are when 'criteria are met' and then Click Migrate your workflow rules to flows
+Check your Rule Criteria to be sure the conditions are 'criteria are met' OR 'formula that evaluates to true' and then Click Migrate your workflow rules to flows

 Then select the Workflow Rule you want to migrate.

 NOTE: You can only select ONE (1) Rule to migrate at a time.

 Click Migrate to Flow at the top of the list

 On the Migration details screen click Test in Flow Builder